santkumar/diya/software/README.md

 # DIYA

-User guide for DIYA version 1.0.1
+User guide for DIYA GUI version 1.0.1

 # Installation Instructions

-You can either run DIYA as an executable if you install it via the installer or run it yourself via python.
+You can either run the DIYA GUI as an executable if you install it via the installer or run it yourself via python.

 ## Option 1: Installing the Compiled Version